zhangbaijin/From-Redundancy-to-Relevance/README.md

 # From-Redundancy-to-Relevance
-Code for paper:An Information Flow Perspective for Exploring Large Vision Language Models on Reasoning Tasks.
+[NAACL 2025] An Information Flow Perspective for Exploring Large Vision Language Models on Reasoning Tasks.
 The paper is under review, we will release code in Oct.

 [Paper](https://arxiv.org/abs/2406.06579)